joeldodich/zubridge/apps/tauri/example-separate-handlers/README.md

-# Zuri Example App - Store Handlers
+# zubridge-tauri Example App - Store Handlers

-An application demonstrating the use of Zuri with action handlers which are located in the Zustand store.
+An application demonstrating the use of zubridge-tauri with action handlers which are located in the Zustand store.